timholy/Revise.jl/docs/src/cookbook.md

     In recent versions of Julia, the source files in `.julia/packages` are read-only, and you should leave them this way.

-    Revise is therefore designed to avoid tracking changes in such files.
+    In keeping with this spirit, Revise is designed to avoid tracking changes in such files.
-    The correct way to track modifications is to `dev` the package.
+    The correct way to make and track modifications is to `dev` the package.

 For creating packages, the author recommends [PkgTemplates.jl](https://github.com/invenia/PkgTemplates.jl).
 A fallback is to use "plain" `Pkg` commands.